mzantinge/phpauth/README.md

 api://<back app client id>/user_impersonation
 ```

-Allow the application to access thx1140back on behalf of the signed-in user
+Tool tip: Allow the application to access thx1140back on behalf of the signed-in user